What is metastatic melanoma?

 Chemotherapy can slow the rate of progression of metastatic melanoma but it does not cure it.
-Agents such as dacarbazine, temozolamide and combinations of other agents are used.
-A chemotherapy agent is sometimes successfully infused into a limb to treat in transit metastases (isolated limb perfusion) but this technique can have serious complications.
+Agents such as dacarbazine, temozolomide and combinations of other agents are used.
+A chemotherapy agent is sometimes successfully infused into a limb to treat in-transit metastases (isolated limb perfusion) but this technique can have serious complications.

 Adjuvant therapy for melanoma

 High dose interferon-α is proven to improve survival and lower relapse rate in high-risk melanoma.
 Side effects can be difficult to tolerate for many people and can even be fatal.
 They include flu-like symptoms, tiredness, depression and rhabdomyolysis (destruction of muscle tissue).
 See Adjuvant therapies for melanoma.